aimug-org/alc-docs/llm.md

   - Changed Learn feature link to point to introduction
   - Ensured consistent navigation paths for new users

+- Enhanced community page:
+  - Added visual cards for each community platform
+  - Created clear call-to-action buttons
+  - Improved layout with responsive design
+  - Added emojis for visual engagement
+  - Organized events in a more structured format
+  - Made links more prominent and clickable
+  - Added styling for better visual hierarchy

 - Reorganized landing page (index.md):
   - Added clear learning paths for beginners and advanced users
   - Highlighted featured projects and advanced topics